LeeBoYin/vue-layout-system/docs/src/components/LayoutFlexColumn.md

 # LayoutFlexColumn

-`LayoutFlexColumn` divides one space into 3 sections vertically, letting you place contents at top, bottom and the remaining space.
+`LayoutFlexColumn` divides a vertical space into 3 sections, where you can place contents at top, bottom and the remaining space.

 <Doc-LayoutFlexColumnDoc />